eugenek45/Delani-studio/README.md

 Here is a working live demo: https://eugenek45.github.io/Delani-studio/

 ## Installation instructions
-Open a browser, copy and paste the live demo link.It will open the landing page of the app.
+Open a browser, copy and paste the live demo link.
+It will open the landing page of the app.

 ## Mobile support
 The Delani-Studios app is compatible with devices of all sizes and all OS's and consistent improvements are being made.